matn7/CS-Notes/src/main/java/java/OAuth2.md

   - Scheduled Tasks, Daemons sometimes need to call REST APIs.
 How are they secured?
   - No user involved.

-### Social Media Platform
+### Social Media Platform.

 - Social Media Sites:
-  - Facebook
+  - Facebook.
-  - LinkedIn
+  - LinkedIn.
-  - Google
+  - Google.
-  - Twitter
+  - Twitter.
-  - GitHub
+  - GitHub.
-  - Yahoo
+  - Yahoo.
 - A user usually has Multiple Identities:
   - Many Identity Providers.
 - What if a third party application wants to access or publish to these sites on behalf of its user?